DavAug/chi/docs/source/getting_started/quick_overview.rst

 In chi the log-likelihood of model parameters can be defined using :class:`chi.LogLikelihood`.
-A :class:`chi.LogLikelihood` defines the distribution of the measurements using a :class:`MechanisticModel` and a :class:`ErrorModel` for each mechanistic model output, and couples the distribution to the measurements as defined above.
+A :class:`chi.LogLikelihood` defines the distribution of the measurements using a :class:`chi.MechanisticModel` and a :class:`chi.ErrorModel` for each mechanistic model output, and couples the distribution to the measurements as defined above.
 The log-likelihood of different parameter values can now be evaluated using the :meth:`chi.LogLikelihood.__call__` method